Agave parryi subsp. neomexicana (Wooton & Standl.) B.Ullrich

 New Mexico Agave, New Mexico Century Plant, Trailer Park Mescal

-Agave parryi subsp. neomexicana is an elegant succulent that forms rosettes of up to 1 foot (30 cm) long, blue-green leaves, usually accompanied by offsets around the base of the mother plant.
-When mature, rosettes are topped with a gigantic, up to 10 feet (3 m) tall flower spike adorned with cloud-like, yellow tufts of flowers on both sides of the stalk.
+Agave parryi subsp. neomexicana is an elegant succulent that forms rosettes of blue-green leaves, usually accompanied by offsets around the base of the mother rosette.
+Leaves are up to 1 foot (30 cm) long.
+When mature, the rosettes are topped with an up to 10 feet (3 m) tall spike adorned with cloud-like, yellow tufts of flowers on both sides of the stalk.

 USDA hardiness zone 5a to 10a: from −20 °F (−28.9 °C) to 35 °F (+1.7 °C).